tunmsk/nextgen-facebook/readme.txt

 = 8.37.1-1 =

 (2016/11/12) Refactored the NgfbSchema class to provide a public get_json_data() method for other classes.
 Added an "Item Type for Blog Home Page" option for non-static home pages.
 Simplified the Schema mainEntityOfPage markup property by using a URL instead of an @id.

-= 8.37.0-2 =

-(2016/11/04) Replaced the Object Cache Expiry option with new options for finer control of caching features.
-Refactored the Schema JSON method for a slight performance improvement.
-Added https://schema.org/Thing to the Schema Types array.
-Optimized the sharing buttons HTML cache by storing only one transient per webpage.